Taha-Nadeem-7/DSA-Data-Structure-and-Algorithm-project/README.md

 # DSA-Data-Structure-and-Algorithm-project
-this is my DSA(Data Structure and Algorithm) Project in which we had to make a project which used concept of DSA and using data structures like stack, queue and Arraylists and Array and using Algoritm like bubble sort to sort the scores .
-It was a Group project of Three member.
-So our group decided to make a turn based Rock-Paper-Scissors gae.
+This is my DSA (Data Structure and Algorithm) project, for which we were tasked with creating a project that utilizes DSA concepts.
+Our project involved using data structures such as stacks, queues, and Array Lists, as well as algorithms like bubble sort to sort scores.
+It was a group project consisting of three members.
+Our team decided to develop a turn-based Rock-Paper-Scissors game.